School Support for Mental Health and Wellbeing

 • We all have the right to a work-life balance

-Mr Rippin leads on mental health and wellbeing across school and is always keen to support in any way possible.
+Mr Rippin and Mr Cadman lead on mental health and wellbeing across school and are always keen to support in any way possible.

-Maintaining every day, regular routines wherever possible, such as, attending school and lessons whilst working towards managing mental health is key.
+Maintaining every day, regular routines wherever possible, such as, attending school and lessons whilst working towards managing mental health and wellbeing is key.
 School offers a range of services to help students develop positive mental health and wellbeing and support those experiencing mental health issues.
-The pastoral team lead and support positive mental health and wellbeing across school.
+The pastoral team support positive mental health and wellbeing across school.

 Support is available from a number of areas within school:

 - Form Tutors and Year Managers are well placed to be available to discuss any issues.
 Many things can cause a change in mental health including traumatic events (e.g. loss or separation, life changes, abuse, domestic violence or bullying).

 - Mental Health and Wellbeing Champions are a group of staff volunteers who have volunteered to be a ‘go to’ for students experiencing mental health issues.